 Why Do I Need a Lawyer?

-Also, if charged with a federal crime, an experienced lawyer is essential to mounting a strong defense.
+Furthermore, any time you are charged with a Federal Crime, an experienced lawyer is essential to mounting a strong defense.
 The rules and procedures between state and local courts are different thus it is crucial that your attorney have an understanding of the federal process.
 If you or a loved one has been charged with drug possession, call The Law Offices of Greg Prosmushkin, P.C. today at 215-543-7220 (Philadelphia) or 609-775-9567 (Trenton), or Contact Us Online to arrange a completely free initial consultation.

 This content was written on behalf of Greg Prosmushkin.